DaRealFreak/watcher-go/README.md

 Available Commands:
-  accounts    generates a backup of the current accounts items       generates a backup of the current items settings    generates a backup of the current settings
+  accounts    generates a backup of the current accounts items       generates a backup of the current items oauth       generates a backup of the current OAuth2 clients settings    generates a backup of the current settings
 ```